webdev-kiwi/documentr/README.md

     localhost:4567

-Documentr also makes use of live-reloading using middleman-livereload, automatically refreshing your browser preview anytime you hit save.
+Documentr takes advantage of middleman-livereload, automatically refreshing your browser preview anytime you hit save.

 ## Publishing a documentr doc